-Business Rates (overwise known as Non-domestic rates or NNDR) are collected by Chesterfield Borough Council and paid into a central pool which is then redistributed to billing authorities and major precepting authorities.
+Business Rates (overwise known as Non-domestic rates or NNDR) are collected by Chesterfield Borough Council.
+A proportion of the money collected is retained by Chesterfield Borough Council with the rest being paid direct to a central pool for redistribution.

 Chesterfield Borough Council's share of redistributed rate income, together with income from our council taxpayers, revenue support grant provided by the Government and certain other sums, is used to pay for the services provided by us and other authorities in our area.